LokeyLab/AutoPAMPA/README.md

 ## Known Bugs and Issues:

+If it complains about a missing obo file, grab [psi-ms.obo](https://github.com/HUPO-PSI/psi-ms-CV/blob/master/psi-ms.obo) and put it where the missing file is (rename it to whatever is missing).

 Non-linear retention time drift between associated wells causes incorrect peak alignments in parts of the run that align poorly.

 Currently there is no feature for baseline correction.